foldda/snappable/README.md

 - It remains neutral about each component's internal data model and business logic.
 - It lets a runtime arrange components into a working data-flow circuit.
 - It leaves functional compatibility and correct composition to component developers and application builders.

+Snappable separates two concerns:

+- The **host or runtime** connects components and directs the flow of data.
+- Each **component** interprets that data through its own model and performs its own specialised work.

+The runtime does not need to adopt the component's domain model, and the component does not need to compile against the runtime's domain classes.
+The boundary is based on RDA and the Snappable conventions.

+This removes a major source of host coupling.
+It does not remove the need for meaningful component contracts: two components can work together only when their functions and their interpretations of the exchanged data are compatible.

 <p align="left">
   <img src="img/snappable_breadboard_diagram.png" width="700" alt="Two components exchanging RDA data through the Snappable framework">